#GIVINGTUESDAY IDEAS for 2018

 A giving thermometer allows organizations, individual fundraisers, and donors alike to give to and share your crowdfunding campaign with a goal in mind.
 On average, crowdfunding campaigns paired with a meter raise 35% more.

 Go for your goal and beyond on Giving Tuesday with DonorPerfect Crowdfunding.
-This webinar will show you best practices for creating and promoting crowdfunding campaigns, along with detailing the unique benefits DonorPerfect Crowdfunding provides nonprofits.
+This Expert Webcast will show you best practices for creating and promoting crowdfunding campaigns, along with detailing the unique benefits DonorPerfect Crowdfunding provides nonprofits.

 A monthly giving program is the most effective and effortless way to retain Giving Tuesday donor support beyond the 24-hour social media buzz.